 The following materials do not circulate to students:

 - Periodicals, bound or unbound

 - Federal, regional and state primary sources (court reports, statutes, codes, administrative material, etc.)

 - Finding tools (indexes, digests, dictionaries, encyclopedias, etc.)

 Certain heavily-used items, including current course materials and unbound periodicals, are kept on reserve behind the circulation desk.
 These materials may be borrowed for two hours, but must be used in the library.

-Anyone with borrowing privileges may also request that materials currently out on loan be reserved when the initial borrowing period ends.
-Such materials will be held as soon as they are returned and the requesting patron will be notified of their availability.
+Anyone with borrowing privileges may also request that materials currently out on loan be recalled.
+The library will email the patron with the checked out items and ask that they be returned in two weeks.
+As soon as such materials are returned, they will be placed on hold for the requesting patron and the requesting patron will be notified of their availability.